 We've covered Disney and Universal's disability programs, and today we're covering SeaWorld!
 Like Disney, SeaWorld's disability policy has changed in recent years.
-If you're heading to any of the SeaWorld parks soon with a disabled person, you'll need to know as much as possible about the park's accessibility program to ensure a fun and stress-free time.
+If you're heading to any of the SeaWorld parks soon with a person who has a disability, you'll need to know as much as possible about the park's accessibility program to ensure a fun and stress-free time.
 These changes are great news for families with a child or adult with a disability.
 The latest additions are designed to better accommodate guests with developmental, sensory and cognitive disabilities, including autism.

 SeaWorld offers the Ride Accessibility Program (RAP), which gives special access for those who cannot wait in a conventional queue; the pass is very similar to the way Universal's and Disney's passes work.
 The RAP allows you to schedule return times at attractions so you aren't waiting in a long queue.
 When you return for your scheduled time at an attraction, you'll access the ride through an alternate queue, usually the exit or the Quick Queue.
 Let's hop right into the overview!

 Overview of SeaWorld's Ride Accessibility Program

 Where do I enroll in the Ride Accessibility Program?

 Once you arrive at SeaWorld, go straight to Guest Services.
-If you're in Orlando, Guest Services will be found on your left in the row of buildings after you enter.
+If you're in Orlando, Guest Services will be found on your left in the row of buildings shortly after you enter.
 While in San Diego, Guest Services will be on your right, and if you're in San Antonio, you'll find it right before you enter the park.

 How do I get the RAP?